Sheethal7/Pop-The-Pollution/README.md

 # Pop The Pollution
- It is a game in which you have been selected to protect the world from pollution by destroying bubbles containg harmfull gases and letting harmless gases unharmed.
+ It is a game in which you have been selected to protect the world from pollution by destroying bubbles containing harmful gases and letting harmless gases unharmed.